Burr on Tap

 For 2020, the Cincinnati Museum Center is holding a series of after-hour events under the heading Museum on Tap.
 The first, “Space Gallery Pub Crawl”, was in January and associated with the Apollo 11 exhibit then in place.
 The second, “Aaron Burr: American Bastard”, happened on Thursday, and I was there.

 The “on tap” in the series’ name comes from the fact that adult beverages are available.
 While there are no actual taps dispensing draft beer, there is beer in cans and bottles along with wine and spirits.
 These beverages were offered at four different locations including two in the Public Landing area.
 One reason the cobblestone street was fairly empty when I arrived was that many attendees were standing in lines at the other two service locations I’d passed on the way.
-Event literature admits that the Public Landing of the 1850s is somewhat more modern than the Cincinnati Mr. Burr would have seen but it’s q better fit than, say, the Hall of Dinosaurs.
+Event literature admits that the Public Landing of the 1850s is somewhat more modern than the Cincinnati Mr. Burr would have seen but it’s a better fit than, say, the Hall of Dinosaurs.

 The museum’s gathering was set in 1807 and, while Burr was not present himself, several of his friends, acquaintances, and accomplices were.
 Pictured, from left to right, are boat builder Leonard Armstrong, Senator John Smith, Charlotte Chambers Ludlow (widow of Cincinnati founder Israel Ludlow), and Mayor James Findlay.
 Smith aided Burr in his schemes, Findlay hindered him, and Armstrong and Ludlow were attentive observers.

 This being my first Museum on Tap experience, I wasn’t sure exactly what to expect.
 I thought there might be some sort of presentation but that wasn’t the case this time.
 I can’t say whether or not that’s true of other events in the series.
 A handout supplied some background on Burr’s trial for treason and his relation with Cincinnatian John Smith.
 This was augmented by several posters that might have appeared on the streets of Cincinnati.
 Chatting with the folks in period dress added details.
 In conversation, Senator Smith put a modern twist on things by referring to reports of his wrongdoing as “fake news”.
 When I asked for a solo photo, there was no question of where he wanted to pose.
-He smugly stepped over to the poster with his name as the words “NOT GUILTY” while ignoring the question mark and the smaller print as only a practiced politician can.
+He smugly stepped over to the poster with his name and the words “NOT GUILTY” while ignoring the question mark and the smaller print as only a practiced politician can.

 I also spoke with Mayor Findlay, who was among those calling for Senator Smith to resign, and Mrs. Ludlow, who had met Burr only once and was clearly not impressed.
 Onboard the Queen of the West, Leonard Armstrong happily shared his knowledge of the flatboats he built for businessmen like Smith.
 From the forward deck, I could see the street becoming more crowded.

 One thing happening on the street was artists from Music Resource Center performing original material.
 I briefly mentally questioned the presence of hip hop music in 1807 but quickly realized that the hip hop musical Hamilton is responsible for much of the current awareness of Alexander Hamilton and the man who shot him, Aaron Burr.
 In fact, singing karaoke versions of Hamilton tunes was one of the activities supported by the Music Resource Center but the signup sheet was still empty when I left.
-An area a little bit away from the landing was designated the dueling grounds and Nerf pistols were provided for anyone wanting to recreate the Hamilton-Burr encounter.
-Apparently some did, as I found the pistols in various locations when I peeked in but I never caught an actual duel in progress.
+An area a little bit away from the landing was designated as dueling grounds and Nerf pistols were provided for anyone wanting to recreate the Hamilton-Burr encounter.
+Apparently, some did, as I found the pistols in various locations when I peeked in but I never caught an actual duel in progress.

-Attendees could also increase their knowledge with trivia flip cards or a scavenger hunt style bingo game and I saw quite a few people doing both.
-Questions on the flip cards were not Burr specific but were generally focused on the early 1800s.
+Attendees could also increase their knowledge with trivia flip cards or a scavenger hunt-style bingo game and I saw quite a few people doing both.
+Questions on the flip cards were not Burr-specific but were generally focused on the early 1800s.
 Bingo game questions referred to various displays throughout the public landing area.
 I flipped a few cards but left the bingo competition to others.
 That’s why I still don’t know how much Hattie Calhoun paid to update her dress.

 Destination Moon (in Cincinnati)